How Much Gas Does Idling Use?

 The fuel gets burned while idling is a known fact but how much is used, is the question here.
 A study points out at the fact that the rate of fuel consumption while idling depends from car to car.
 Generally, an idling car uses somewhere between 1/5 to 1/7 gallon of fuel per hour.

-Compact cars that carry a 2-liter capacity engine burn around 0.16 – 0.3 gallons of gas on per hour basis.
+Compact cars that carry a 2-liter capacity engine burn around 0.16 – 0.3 gallons of gas on a per hourly basis.
 A large sedan, on the other hand, with a 4.6-liter engine, burns approximately 0.5 – 0.7 gallons of gas while idling.
-On should also keep in mind that the diesel engine’s fuel consumption at idle is not much.
+One should also keep in mind that the diesel engine’s fuel consumption at idle is not much.
 This is because of the absence of any throttle restriction.

 The statistics regarding how much gas does an idling car use; point out at another fact.
 Idling for about 30 minutes a day for two consecutive winter months can consume a full gas tank.
 One should avoid idling to reduce the carbon footprint and to save on fuel costs.
 Read maintenance tips for suggestions on how you can reduce the fuel costs.